 Staying Relevant in a Changing Search Landscape

-Google’s latest AI shopping features are not just a fancy new tool, they clearly show where e-commerce is heading in the era of AI.
+Google’s AI shopping features are not just a fancy new tool together with developments from Amazon, ChatGPT and emerging agentic commerce platforms, they clearly show where e-commerce is heading in 2026 and beyond.
 This shows e-commerce businesses and SEO agencies need to adapt, become innovative and optimise for a smarter and a more interactive experience that will soon become the norm of search engines.

-To discover more about how AI is changing the search and shopping experience, discover our guides on how AI will impact paid search and how we create and conduct AI optimisation strategies, or get in touch about our AI-search optimisation services to speak to an expert on how we can uplift your brand’s visibility.
+To discover more about how AI is changing the search and shopping experience, discover our guides on how AI will impact paid search and how we create and conduct AI optimisation strategies, or get in touch about our AI-search optimisation services to speak to an expert on our AI visibility diagnostic audit – a complimentary 30-minute briefing and audit to identify where you’re losing AI share of voice and what to do about it.